YashwanthPMS/code-challenges/README.md

 4. Follow the below Design requirements and provided mock-ups in an effort to create a website within a 24 hour period.
 5. When you have completed the below design requirements.
 Push your code to your fork, with clear commit messages to demonstrate your knowledge of Git/Github practices.
 6. Submit a PR (Pull-Request) to the owner of joecih/code-challenges repository for Review and acceptance.
-*** Even if you have *Not Completed!* the challenge, still submit a PR on what you do have! ***
+** Even if you have *Not Completed!* the challenge, still submit a PR on what you do have! **

 ### Github API Challenge - Functional Requirements ####
  - Ability to run the application locally on any computer.
  - Connect to the [GitHub API](https://developer.github.com/v3/users/) and show you can access this Open API to retrieve user information.
  - Follow the two mock-ups given for layout and design.
 You can add your own color scheme but the format and layout must follow the mock-up.
-Font-sizing is at your discretion but it must be legiable and visually appealling to the user.
+Font-sizing is at your discretion but it must be legible and visually appealling to the user.
  - The results need to return back on the same page (you can limit it to the first 10-20 search results.)
 Pagination is not required but a bonus if you use a spinner icon to indicate API calls when waiting on results.
  - You can use whatever nodejs packages you would like to use that help with layout or functionality.
 Demonstrate what you know.
 Credit for finding simple solutions to achieve common web-design tasks.
 CSS - Bootstrap and other design frameworks are ok.
 No need to get too creative.
  - *BONUS* - Adding any tooling/packages for handling Error or Success messages is a nice to have.